FFT-based Homogenization at Finite Strains using Composite Boxels (ComBo)

-Obviously the facets reconstructed from these are also not leading to an accurate approximation of the curved surface of the sphere.
+Obviously the facets reconstructed from these are also not leading to an accurate approximation of the curved surface of the sphere (e.g., gaps/overlaps).
 Our new procedure leads to visually more accurate normals.
 This is confirmed by the planar facet reconstruction that is almost entirely devoid of gaps and overlaps.

-Next, we have repeated the previous comparison but scaling down from 256\textsuperscript{3} to 8$\times$16$\times$32, i.e., introducing non-equiaxed composite boxels of size 32$\times$16$\times$8.
+Next, we have repeated the previous comparison by scaling down from 256\textsuperscript{3} to 8$\times$16$\times$32, i.e., introducing non-equiaxed composite boxels of size 32$\times$16$\times$8.
 The top views of the concurrent approaches for the normal computation are compared in Fig.~\ref{fig:normal:new:3}.
-The difference when using boxels is massive with large gaps showing in Fig.~\ref{fig:normal:new:3:a} while basically no gaps and minimal overlap is found in Fig.~\ref{fig:normal:new:3:b} for the new normal identification.
+The difference when using boxels is massive, with large gaps showing in Fig.~\ref{fig:normal:new:3:a} for the old method, while basically no gaps and minimal overlap is found in Fig.~\ref{fig:normal:new:3:b} for the new normal identification.
 The results from Fig.~\ref{fig:normal:new:1}-\ref{fig:normal:new:3} are consistent.
-They emphasize the relevance of using a dedicated scheme for the normal identification.
-This is evermore so true in the presence of small volume fraction and/or non-equiaxed boxels.
+They emphasize the relevance of using a dedicated scheme for normal identification.
+This is evermore so true in the presence of small volume fractions and/or non-equiaxed boxels.